cloudify-cosmo/docs.getcloudify.org/content/working_with/console/widgets/userManagement.md

 3. Remove the desired groups/tenants from the users's list.
 4. Click **Save**.

-The user is removed.
 If a user is a member of one or more user groups that are still assigned to a tenant, that user remains active on the tenant.

 #### Deleting Users